 This is used for switching or amplifying electronic signals.
-The Working principle of MOSFET is that molecules entering into the sensor area will be charged positively or negatively which have directly effect on the electric field inside MOSFET.
+The Working principle of MOSFET is that molecules entering into the sensor area will be charged positively or negatively which have a direct effect on the electric field inside MOSFET.

 Metal Oxide sensors: (MOS)

-The adsorption of gas onto the surface of the polymer leads to change in mass on the sensor surface.
-This is turn produce a change in the resonant frequency of the crystal.
+The adsorption of gas onto the surface of the polymer leads to a change in mass on the sensor surface.
+This is turn to produce a change in the resonant frequency of the crystal.

 Quartz crystal microbalance:

-Conductive polymer gas sensors operate based on changed in electrical resistance caused by adsorption of gases onto the sensor surface.
+Conductive polymer gas sensors operate based on the change in electrical resistance caused by adsorption of gases onto the sensor surface.